Condensate Lines and Flash Steam

 Sponsored Links

-In general condensate lines are designed to handle start-up conditions where huge amounts of steam condensate in cold pipes and heating equipment.
-As a rule of thumb the maximum condensate load is often twice the maximum steam load during operation.
+In general condensate lines should be designed to handle start-up conditions with huge amounts of condensate generated from cold steam pipes and cold heating equipment.
+As a rule of thumb - the maximum condensate load at start up is often twice the maximum steam load during operation.

-Within certain circumstances, especially in high pressure steam systems with heavy load heat exchangers, the generated flash steam may be the limitation of the condensate lines.
+Sometimes, especially in high pressure steam systems with heavy load heat exchangers, generated flash steam may be the limitation of the condensate lines.

 w% = 100 (hil - hfl) / hfe (1)